Breezelled/aerial-landscape-images-classification/README.md

 - Train Logistic Regression or SVM for classification
 - ✅ *Evaluates quality of semantic visual features learned from remote sensing*

+#### 🔹 Resnet50 + image mask + Linear Probing
+- Use resnet50 pretrained on ImageNet
+- Extract features from masked remote sensing images (e.g., using SAM2-generated masks)
+- Freeze ResNet-50 weights and use extracted features for classification
+- ✅ *Evaluates the effectiveness of masked image features in remote sensing classification*

+#### 🔹 Resnet50 + image mask + Fine tuned
+- Use resnet50 pretrained on ImageNet
+- Extract features from masked remote sensing images (e.g., using SAM2-generated masks)
+- Fine-tune all weights jointly with the classifier head
+- ✅ *Evaluates the effectiveness of masked image features in remote sensing classification*
 ---

 ### 🔬 Experiments & Results